John-bju/SIL-translation-test/README.md

 ### Adding tokens to GitHub secrets
-First, you must be an administrator of the GitHub repository.
+To add tokens as Github secrets you must be an administrator of the GitHub repository.
 If you are not, you need to contact one.
-You can tell if you are an administrator if you scroll to the top of the GitHub webpage: there will be a tab labeled "settings."
+You can tell if you are an administrator if you scroll to the top of the GitHub project webpage: there will be a tab labeled "settings."
 Please note this is a different GitHub settings tab than the one mentioned previously, as this tab is for the GitHub repository settings while the previous one was for GitHub account settings.

-Here are examples of what the tokens will look like and their needed names. **THESE ARE EXAMPLES AND NOT VALID**

-`CROWDIN_PROJECT_ID` ≈ 346867

-`CROWDIN_GITHUB_TOKEN` ≈ ghp_i7KCtEo9rUxgDZZ6k9xY4YydWZcBsP2EJUbd

-`CROWDIN_PERSONAL_TOKEN` ≈ 9fcd75f1e2fa8132788171db0ca12624c65e0855d5af9391410e5402c4a7d479a39429b2d2217509

 <img src="README_pics/Screenshot_20260713_125818.png" width="600" height="1000" />